-The way you want to do this is just introduce any button that will cause them to take zero responsibility.
+Now, the first thing is to introduce - the way you want to do this is just to introduce any button that will cause them to take zero responsibility.
 Just introduce any button that will reduce their responsibility.
 Anything!
 It doesn't matter.
 Give them a restimulative word.
 Just do it by symbols.
 You see, you're trying to paralyze this committee, that's what you're trying to do, you see, just overtly, so they won't make a wrong act.

 They say, "Well, I don't know.
-Shouldn't the pay plan that is being brought up someplace - shouldn't the pay plan - this pay plan - maybe we could check with the guy - it'sbeing prepared by the accounts department.
+Shouldn't the pay plan that is being brought up someplace - shouldn't the pay plan - this pay plan - maybe we could check with the guy - it's being prepared by the accounts department.
 Pay plan, shouldn't that be thought up by someone - pay plan?"

 And you say, "Well, yes."
 You can just see it now, some outrageous damn thing that nobody could put into execution, you see?
-Nobody's particularly interested in this thing, so . .
+Nobody's particularly interested in this thing, so ...

-One of the principal buttons that is used in this is the word study, see, and that just hangs everybody.
-Just introduce study into the thing, you see?
+One of the principal buttons that is used in this is the word "study", see, and that just hangs everybody.
+Just introduce "study" into the thing, you see?
 Bang!
 And it just hangs the works here.
-And just say, "We'll make a proposal that the matter be given further study," and hit study hard.
-You get it parked right there.
+And just say, "We'll make a proposal that the matter be given further study," and hit "study" hard.
+And you get parked right there.
 It'll just stop.
 It's gorgeous!
 You don't have to introduce like that.
 You can say something, "Well, wasn't the last time this type of proposal was proposed, wasn't that - " you know, there was a fellow by the name of Bellham who was just hated throughout the whole organization, you see, just say this word and everybody went Eeeee! and so on - you say, "Wasn't that last proposed by Bellham?"
 Everybody of course takes no responsibility for it instantly, you see?
-And then they will get into a discussion about Bellham, and you're all set.
-But they just derail on a button like that!
+And then they will get into a discussion about Bellham, and you're all set. [laughter] But they just derail on a button like that!